angular/angular/aio/content/guide/creating-injectable-service.md

 For clarity and maintainability, it is recommended that you define components and services in separate files.

-If you do combine a component and service in the same file, it is important to define the service first, and then the component.
-If you define the component before the service, Angular returns a run-time null reference error.

 {@a injector-config}
 {@a bootstrap}